DBAPI User Guide

 Creating a client generates clientId and secret.
 The system administrator needs to inform the client (API caller) of the clientId and secret.

-Clients use their own clientId and secret to access the http://192.168.xx.xx:8520/token/generate?clientId=xxx&secret=xxx interface to dynamically obtain a token.
-Clients can only access private APIs using this token (provided the system administrator has authorized the client to access this private API).
+Clients use their own clientId and secret to access the http://192.168.xx.xx:8520/token/generate?clientId=xxx&secret=xxx API to dynamically obtain a token.
+Clients can only access private APIs using this token (provided that the system administrator has authorized the client to access this private API).

 If you want tokens to be permanently valid, please set the expiration time to a large value, such as 100 years